INFO-201-Fall-2023/final-project-repositories-namhngu/README.md

 [COVID-19 Policy Differences across US States: Shutdowns, Reopening, and Mask Mandates](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7766317/)
 * A rise in daily cases have pushed states to impose border restrictions or shutdowns but has no effect on decisions to enforce a mask mandate, let it be noted that mask mandates were statistically more effective in reducing cases than state border shutdowns
-* Reopening borders was a response to the rise in unemployment whereas mask mandates, mask mandate implementations had a correlation with the political alignment of states
+* Reopening borders was a response to the rise in unemployment whereas mask mandate implementations had a correlation with the political alignment of states

 [Tourism-dependent economies are among those harmed the most by the pandemic](https://www.imf.org/en/Publications/fandd/issues/2020/12/impact-of-the-pandemic-on-tourism-behsudi)
 * The restriction on travel due to the pandemic has severely impacted the tourism industry in many countries